joshhornby/joshhornby.github.io/_posts/2021-01-24-notes-on-an-elegant-puzzle.md

 3. **Approaches**: Challenging situations engineering managers run into, with options on how to navigate them.
 4. **Culture**: Small, persistent actions that shift culture (or entrench it).
 5. **Careers**: The messy world of hiring, performance, promotions, and retention.
-6. **Appendix**: Useful templates, checklists, and reading lists and real tools you'll actually use.
+6. **Appendix**: Templates, checklists and reading lists that you'll actually use.

 ## Highlights

-If you've just started a new job, create a 90-day plan what you want to learn, ship, and understand in the first three months.
-Larson lays out why this matters and how you can use it to spot gaps early or steer yourself back if you drift.
-(If you've read [A Manager's Path](/notes-on-a-managers-path), this will sound familiar, but Larson brings more concrete guidance.)
+If you've just started a new job, write a 90-day plan covering what you want to learn, ship and understand in the first three months.
+Larson lays out why this matters and how to use it to spot gaps early or steer back if you drift.
+(If you've read [A Manager's Path](/notes-on-a-managers-path), this will sound familiar, but Larson gives more concrete guidance.)

-Another bit I keep returning to is the simple framework for presenting to senior management (Chapter 3).
-It's not just about "sounding smart", it's about building trust, showing that you understand the trade-offs, and making it easy for others to support your decisions.
-I'll probably do a deeper dive on this alone.
+Another bit I keep returning to is the framework for presenting to senior management in Chapter 3.
+The point isn't sounding smart.
+It's building enough trust that people can support your decision without having to re-derive it themselves.

 For engineers, build a real relationship with your manager.
 Larson lists the things your manager should know about you: